Online courses are here to stay. 10 years ago, this article might have had to answer questions like, "Are online courses legit?"

-You don’t need to lead a community or group today to create an online course that’s valuable to people.
+You don’t need to already be leading a community or group today to create an online course that’s valuable to people.
 You simply need to understand as a member, what you and your fellow course members are hoping to master together.

 Here’s an example.
 Let’s say you’re one year into a new career in finance right out of college.
 Sure, there are plenty of people with more experience who could create an online training course around succeeding in a finance career.
 But nobody is as qualified as you are to guide the class behind you interviewing for finance positions in a live, just-been-through-it, peer-to-peer community-powered online course named “Nailing a career in finance right out of college.”